Musk: I'll sell 10% of Tesla stock based on Twitter poll

 “Tesla remains in pole position to drive this EV adoption curve to the next level both domestically and globally with Musk & Co. leading the way,” Ives wrote in a note to clients.

 Last week, Tesla shares hit an all-time intraday high of $1,243.49 per share.
 It’s the most valuable car maker in the world with a market capitalization of more than $1 trillion.
-Shares fell more than 4% in premarket trading on Monday, to $1,167 per share.
+Shares fell 6.4% to $1,143.95 at the opening bell.
+They’re still up nearly 60% for the year.

 The sometimes abrasive and unpredictable Musk said he proposed selling the stock as some Democrats have been pushing for billionaires to pay taxes when the price of the stocks they hold goes up, even if they don’t sell any shares.
 It’s a concept called “unrealized gains,” and Musk is sitting on a lot of them with a net worth of roughly $300 billion.